Automattic/ajax-env/README.md

 _The_ official WP environment for Automattic/Ajax projects.
 Powered by `@wordpress/env`.

+## What's in the box?

+With a simple command you will provision a WordPress environment containing:

+* Latest version of WordPress from Github `master`.
+* Copies of _local installations_ (requires manual install) of:
+  - Gutenberg
+  - Full Site Editing (via Calypso repo)
+  - Jetpack
+  - Maywood and Varia "template first" Themes (via Automattic Themes)

 ## Prerequisites

 * `nvm` to manage your Node versions.
+* Local installations of the projects listed below.

 ## Quick Start